QuantGen/HPCC/README.md

 ## Getting Started

-1. Get an HPCC account (ideally requested by the PI)
+1. Get an HPCC account (requested by the PI)
 2. Get added to the `quantgen` group
 3. Check if you can access the `quantgen` research space: